Hay fever

 Doctors treating people with hay fever will first ask about their symptoms, their everyday life circumstances, and medical history.
 The doctor can then do a skin prick test to find out whether they are allergic to particular substances.
 This involves placing potential allergens on the forearm, and then pricking the surface of the skin where the allergens are, so the substances go into the skin.
 If the skin becomes red and swollen, like a mosquito bite, they have had an allergic reaction to that substance.

-In some cases, doctors prescribe a blood test or something known as a nasal provocation test during which the membranes lining the nose are exposed to extracts of the potential allergen.
-If the lining of the patient’s nose becomes swollen, they sneeze and their nose starts running, they are likely to have allergic rhinitis.
+In some cases, doctors prescribe a blood test or what is known as a provocation test.
+In a provocation test, extracts of the potential allergen are applied to the membranes lining the nose or eyes using a nasal spray or drops.
+If the lining of the patient’s nose becomes swollen, they sneeze and their nose starts running, this suggests hay fever.

 How can hay fever be treated?